talama/talama.dev/src/data/blog/_2025/_sokets_python/sockets_python_2.md

 ## The server learns some HTTP too

-We are going to modify our server to parse a well formed **HTTP request** and respond properly.
+We are going to modify our server to parse a well-formed **HTTP request** and respond properly.

 Remember from [RFC 9112, Section 2.1](https://www.rfc-editor.org/rfc/rfc9112.html#name-message-format) that: